appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

 ## Errors:

 -   **TypeError:**
-    -   Operation that is attached the opperand is of the wrong type.
+    -   Operation that is attached the operand is of the wrong type.
     -   Re-assign a const variable;
-    -   When trying to invoke a method that doesnt exist an object
+    -   When trying to invoke a method that doesn't exist an object

 -   **ReferenceError:**
     -   Calling variables or methods that have not been declared or are misspelled _(attempting to reference something that has not been defined)._
     -   i.e typo in variable name or invoking a function that has not been declared.

 -   **SyntaxError:**
     -   Occur during parsing time (when code is broken into meaningful chunks (tokens).
-First thing that happens when code is run, occurs before compliation time).
+First thing that happens when code is run, occurs before compilation time).
-    -   i.e.: mispell a keyword, or have an extra/missing token. (think '}')
+    -   i.e.: misspell a keyword, or have an extra/missing token. (think '}')

 ## Child Class vs Parent Class Syntax: